hayatbiralem/tailsharing/README.md

 ## Todo

-- [ ] Remember the user's color selection by JavaCcript cookies.
+- [ ] Remember the user's color selection by JavaScript cookies.